Business leader denounces French plan for ArcelorMittal site

 The case has been seen as a test of Socialist President Francois Hollande's vow to stem a glut of layoffs and reverse years of industrial decline in France.

-But MEDEF employers' union chief Laurence Parisot said nationalising the steelworks went against the principle of private property, after Industry Minister Arnaud Montebourg said the government was ready for a temporary takeover.
+But MEDEF employers' union chief Laurence Parisot said nationalizing the steelworks went against the principle of private property, after Industry Minister Arnaud Montebourg said the government was ready for a temporary takeover.

 "This statement is purely and simply scandalous," Parisot told RTL radio.
 "To undermine the principle of private property in this haphazard way is very serious and, what's more, very costly."